JuliaPsychometrics/AbstractItemResponseModels.jl/README.md

 ### Traits
 Item response models have traits attached to them allowing for flexible dispatch.
-`AbstractItemResponseModels.jl` defines a total of 4 such traits.
+AbstractItemResponseModels defines a total of 4 such traits.

 #### `ResponseType`
 Each item response model must define its response type.